 Ellis Island has reopened on a limited basis.
 Due to the nature of the destruction caused by Hurricane Sandy parts of the historic Main Building and museum, including most of the exhibits, remain closed at this time.
 More »

 The Oral History Library

-Begun in 1973, the oral history project has grown to number over 1700 interviews.
+Begun in 1973, the Oral History Project now includes more than 1,700 interviews.
 Each interview includes an examination of everyday life in the country of origin, family history, reasons for coming to the United States, the journey to the existing port, experiences or the ship, arrival and processing at the Ellis Island facility and an in-depth look at the adjustment to living in the United States.
-Approximately fifty interviews are added yearly by full time and volunteer staff members.
+Approximately fifty interviews are added annually by full time employees as well as Volunteers-in-Park.

 Did You Know?

 Annie Moore was the first immigrant processed at Ellis Island on January 1, 1892, after she arrived from Ireland on the SS Nevada.
 Charles Hendley of the Secretary of the Treasury's office inspected Annie, she was then given a $10 gold coin by Immigration Superintendent Colonel John Weber.